tejas-manu/fox-of-hood/README.md

 ## Known Issues and Debugging Tips

 ### Common Issues
-- **Invalid CAPTCHA**: Ensure the CAPTCHA keys are correct and reCAPTCHA is integrated properly.
 - **Database Connection Error**: Verify PostgreSQL is running and credentials are correct.
 - **Chart Not Displaying**: Ensure valid data is returned from the `/portfolio` endpoint.